-E-cigarettes are exploding in popularity, and are being used by both adolescents and adults.
-They are not a safe alternative to cigarette smoking.
+E-cigarettes are exploding in popularity and are being used by both adolescents and adults.
+These products are not a safe alternative to cigarette smoking.

-E-cigarettes, personal vaporizers, vape pens, e-cigars, pod systems, e-hookah, or vaping devices, are products that produce an aerosolized mixture containing flavored liquids and nicotine that is inhaled by the user.
-E-cigarettes can resemble traditional tobacco products like cigarettes, cigars, pipes, or common gadgets like flashlights, flash drives, or pens.
+E-cigarettes, personal vaporizers, vape pens, e-cigars, pod systems, e-hookah, or vaping devices, produce aerosolized liquid that contains nicotine and other substances inhaled by the user.
+They can resemble traditional tobacco products like cigarettes, cigars, pipes, or common gadgets like flashlights, flash drives, or pens.

 The nicotine in e-cigarettes is addictive and can harm brain development.

 Youth who use e-cigarettes are more likely to smoke traditional cigarettes in the future.

 In some cases, e-cigarette devices have exploded, causing burns or fires.